TJFriedl/ZedCraft/README.md

 ## Overview

 ZedCraft is a project developed as part of CPRE 488, also known as "Embedded Systems Design," where we aim to run a Minecraft server on a ZedBoard FPGA.
-The project integrates various peripherals, including a camera and a turret available to us from our CPRE 488 lab materials, to enable interaction with the Minecraft environment through plugins and C programs.
+The project integrates various peripherals, including a camera and a turret from our CPRE 488 lab materials, to enable interaction with the Minecraft environment through plugins and C programs.

 ## Features